CristopherNim/WGU-D206/D208 Task 1.md

 - ![[Pasted image 20210528185224.png]]
 2. Justify a statistically based variable selection procedure and a model evaluation metric to reduce the initial model in a way that aligns with the research question.
 - ![[Pasted image 20210528185901.png]]
-- In order to reduce the model we first need to identify the import factors that most affect the outcome.
-The coefficient let's us visualize the important features.
+- In order to reduce the model we first need to identify the import factors that most affect the outcome. øThe coefficient let's us visualize the important features.
 - The columns that have little impact on the outcome are:
 	- Bandwidth GB per year
 	- Phone